ironboy/best-sqlite3-frontend/README.md

 ```
 You can change these settings if you want to:
 * **databasePath**: Where your SQLite database file is located.
 * **addDatabaseFunctions**: You don't have to add any database functions.
 But the ones you add can be used in your database queries.
-In our example we add functions for converting text to uppper- and lowercase, since JavaScript is better at doing this with letters that are not a-z (like åäö in the Sweidsh alphabet).
+In our example we add functions (UP and LOW) for converting text to uppper- and lowercase, since JavaScript is better at doing this with letters that are not a-z (like åäö in the Swedish alphabet) than the build in functions UPPER and LOWER in SQLite are.
 * **port** - which port the web server will run on.
 * **staticFolder** - the folder that contains files you want to serve (html, css, images, js etc)